damien-masse/codac/doc/manual/manual/visualization/colors.rst

     custom_map[0.5] = Color({0,255,0});
     custom_map[1] = Color({0,0,255});

-A function set is also available to add a color to the color map.
-The arguments are a double (the key) and a Color object.

 Note that you can add RGB and HSV colors to the same color map.
 The model of the color map will define the interpolation space.